agis/git-style-guide/README.md

   messages.

 * The summary line (ie. the first line of the message) should be *descriptive* yet *succinct*.
-It should be no longer than *50* characters.
-  It should be capitalized and written in imperative present tense.
-  Do not end the sentence with a period:
+Ideally, it should be no longer than *50* characters.
+It should be capitalized and written in imperative present tense and should not end with a period:

   ```shell
   # good - imperative present tense, capitalized, less than 50 characters